Ensure your business isn’t wasting spend on unused tools and licenses.

 Your SaaS budgeting strategy will look different depending on the size of your company.
 While not every strategy works for every business, there is a wrong way to budget for SaaS.
 These common mistakes can set you back time and money, so it’s important to avoid them!

-One common mistake people make when creating a SaaS budgeting is not asking for enough money during the budgeting process.
+One common mistake people make when creating a SaaS budget is not asking for enough money during the budgeting process.
 People often think if they ask for what they need, their request will get rejected.
-You cannot low-ball your financial forecast when it comes to SaaS.
+You cannot low-ball your forecast for SaaS spending.
 You get what you pay for, so be sure to ask for what you need!

 If you can prove the business case of a certain SaaS to whoever is in charge of the budget, you are more likely to get what you want.